 Assessment-Based Certificate Program Candidates

 Applications for PTCB’s Assessment-Based Certificate Programs cannot be withdrawn.
-However, if an emergency occurs on the day of the exam appointment, candidates can submit an Emergency Withdrawal Request.
+However, if an emergency occurs on the day of the exam appointment, candidates may submit an Emergency Withdrawal Request.

-The current list of initial certification and certificate fees is described below.
+The current list of initial certification and certificate fees is shown below.
 Candidates can pay fees by credit/debit card (American Express, Discover, MasterCard, or VISA).

 Certification and Assessment-Based Certificate Program Fees